FantasyRL/DomTok/README.md

 </div>

 ## Overview
-DomTok is a simple backend project for Douyin e-commerce based on HTTP and RPC protocols, adopting the clean architecture and distributed architecture.
+domtok is a simple backend project for Douyin e-commerce based on HTTP and RPC protocols, adopting the clean architecture and distributed architecture.
 It utilizes technologies such as Kitex, Hertz, Eino, Mysql, Redis, Etcd, Kafka, Elasticsearch, Kibana, Filebeat, Jaeger, Rocketmq, Otel-Collector, several exporters, Prometheus, VictoriaMetrics, Cadvisor, and Grafana.

 ## Features
 - Cloud-native: Designed with a native Golang distributed architecture, based on the best practices of ByteDance.